Futuretrack is the most extensive investigation of the relationship between higher education and employment ever undertaken in the UK.

 - it is longitudinal

-- it includes overseas students studying on undergraduate programmes in the UK as well as UK-domiciled respondents;
+- it has included overseas students studying on undergraduate programmes in the UK as well as UK-domiciled respondents;

 - the research team is multi-disciplinary;